-At the end of each week a newsletter is produced.
+At the end of each week a newsletter - The Gilson Gazette - is published.
 This provides information about what has been happening at Gilson over the past week, upcoming events and any other items of interest to the College community.
-A quick read by both parents and students will ensure that they are up-to-date with College life.
+A guick read by both parents and students will ensure that they are up-to-date with College life.

 The Gilson College website (www.gilson.vic.edu.au) is another source of information on Gilson College.
 Comprehensive and up-to-date, the website provides enough information to keep the community aware of the most important events on the College calendar.
-Some documents can also be downloaded from the website, including forms and policies.
+Some documents, pictures and past copies of the College newsletter can also be downloaded from the website.